Isaviil/guilty-gear-shop-junior/README.md

 ## Credits

-Thanks to [DatCravat](https://www.datcravat.com) for providing images used in the sign-up interface.
+Some of the images used belong to [DatCravat](https://www.datcravat.com)
 ---

-## Disclaimer

 This project is purely for educational purposes as part of a personal practice.
 All Guilty Gear characters, logos, images, and visual elements belong to Arc System Works.